dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2751: Creativity and art shape societal values and understanding.
+### T2751: Writers and artists help us understand and think about the world differently.

 |Support|
 |---|